-It begins with the fictitious encounter with our continent by Binot Paulmier de Gonneville, a French navigator who claimed to have paid a visit to the great Austral land on his return voyage to South America between 1503 and 1505.1
+It begins with the fictitious encounter of Binot Paulmier de Gonneville, a French navigator who claimed to have paid a visit to the great Austral land on his return voyage to South America between 1503 and 1505.
+The first Frenchmen to actually visit Australia did so most likely onboard the VOC East Indiaman Batavia.